Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Introduction

 Another limitation lies in the lack of diverse image quality assessment (IQA), with most studies relying solely on PSNR, thereby offering a limited perspective on perceptual image quality.
 Validation PSNR is often used to select the best model weights in each study, introducing further bias in comparative evaluations.
 Moreover, the impact of different training recipes on targeted perceptual improvements for INR-based ASSR remains unexplored.
 These issues are largely overlooked in prior works and continue to pose a significant bottleneck to further advancement in this area.

 To address the lack of consistency in training and evaluation of existing techniques and introduce a general transparency in comparisons, we conduct extensive experiments, using diverse but consistent settings for training and evaluation.
-Specifically, we trained 6 ASSR methods using 6 experimental setups and 2 different encoders, and evaluated them across 7 datasets and 7 IQA metrics.
+Specifically, we trained 6 ASSR methods using 9 experimental setups and 2 different encoders, and evaluated them across 7 datasets and 7 IQA metrics.
 Furthermore, we provide a centralized code repository for easy reproducibility and comparison.
-Additionally, we investigate the impact of different learning strategies on performance by evaluating existing training recipes and introducing a new loss function, demonstrating the potential for achieving targeted perceptual quality improvements under carefully designed training settings.
+Additionally, we investigate the impact of different learning strategies on performance by employing different training recipes and objectives, demonstrating the potential for achieving targeted perceptual quality improvements under carefully designed training settings.
 Finally, we present a comprehensive set of analyses, addressing the aforementioned questions.
 A summary of our key findings is as follows:

 \begin{itemize} \item \textbf{Marginal Improvements of Recent Models:} Recent, more complex INR-based ASSR models yield marginal improvements over earlier methods, suggesting that the current architectural designs may have reached a saturation point on existing datasets.
 The maximum PSNR gain observed in our experiments was merely 0.035 dB for SRNO, the top-performing model, compared to the next best method, further supporting this observation.